-There are two ways to affect the strength–and with it the taste—of an espresso.
-The main deciding factor is the coarseness of the ground coffee you use.
-If it’s too fine, the brewing unit on the automatic espresso machine can get clogged.
-If it’s too coarse, the espresso will be watery.
+There are two ways to affect the strength – and the taste – of an espresso.
+The main deciding factor is the coarseness of the ground coffee.
+If it is too fine, the brewing unit on the automatic espresso machine can get clogged.
+If it is too coarse, the espresso will be watery.

-The grinder gives you three different coarseness settings to choose from.
-There’s also a dial on the front of the machine where you can adjust the amount of water.
-At first, I’d recommend using the least amount of water, which will give you an optimum amount of espresso, about ¾ of an ounce (20 ml).
+The grinder gives you three different coarseness settings.
+There is also a dial on the machine’s front where you can adjust the water amount.
+At first, I would recommend using the least amount of water, which will give you an optimum amount of espresso, about three-quarters of an ounce (20 milliliters).

 Generally speaking, the KRUPS EA8108’s espresso quality is fairly average.
 When using the finest grinder setting, the water flows too quickly through the puck.

-If you want milk foam, you’ll have to make it manually, unless you buy the XS 6000 Auto Cappuccino Set (available on Amazon).
-That makes milk foam using a steam jet, like you’ll find on many more expensive automatic espresso machines.
+If you want milk foam, you will have to make it manually, unless you buy the KRUPS XS 6000 Auto Cappuccino Set (available on Amazon).
+It makes milk foam using a steam jet, like you would find on many more expensive automatic espresso machines.

 Technical Specifications and Instructions for the EA8108